Switched reluctance motor: Simple switching

 If the poles A0 and A1 are energised then the rotor will align itself with these poles.
 Once this has occurred it is possible for the stator poles to be de-energised before the stator poles of B0 and B1 are energized.
 The rotor is now positioned at the stator poles b.
 This sequence continues through c before arriving back at the start.
 This sequence can also be reversed to achieve motion in the opposite direction.
 High loads and/or high de/acceleration can destabilize this sequence, causing a step to be missed, such that the rotor jumps to wrong angle, perhaps going back one step instead of forward three.

 Quadrature

-A much more stable system can be found by using a "quadrature" sequence in which two coils are energised at any time.
+A much more stable system can be found by using a "quadrature" sequence in which up to two coils are energised at any time.
 First, stator poles A0 and A1 are energized.
 Then stator poles B0 and B1 are energized which, pulls the rotor so that it is aligned in between A and B. Following this A's stator poles are de-energized and the rotor continues on to be aligned with B. The sequence continues through BC, C and CA to complete a full rotation.
 This sequence can be reversed to achieve motion in the opposite direction.
 More steps between positions with identical magnetisation, so the onset of missed steps occurs at higher speeds or loads.

 In addition to more stable operation, this approach leads to a duty cycle of each phase of 1/2, rather than 1/3 as in the simpler sequence.